ruffle-rs/ruffle/tests/README.md

 # Only one image may exist per frame/tick number or last_frame.
 trigger = "last_frame"

+# A list of checks to perform during image comparison.
+# They can be used instead of providing a single check in `image_comparisons.COMPARISON_NAME`.
+# Every applicable check is being executed for each image.
+[[image_comparisons.COMPARISON_NAME.checks]] # COMPARISON_NAME is a name of this particular image

+# Same as `image_comparisons.COMPARISON_NAME.tolerance`, but for this particular check.
+tolerance = 0

+# Same as `image_comparisons.COMPARISON_NAME.max_outliers`, but for this particular check.
+max_outliers = 0

+# Filter is a cfg-like expression that checks if this particular check should be performed.
+# It can be used to add different checks for e.g. different platforms.
+#
+# Available predicates:
+#  * os
+#  * arch
+#  * family
+filter = 'arch = "aarch64"'

 # Which build features are required for this test to run.
 [required_features]